Betting on the 2015 Super Bowl

 A prop bet (short for “proposition bet”) is a simple and fun way to bet the Big Game.
 Some props are “either/or” in nature, like whether the opening coin toss will land heads or tails, or whether the National Anthem will take over or under a certain length of time to complete.
 These have become the two most popular Super Bowl props on the menu.
 Other props have multiple potential outcomes, like who will be named Super Bowl MVP or which player will score the first touchdown.
 Learn more on Super Bowl Props.

 Making a futures bet is a great way to keep the football juices flowing all year long.
 It can be profitable, too.
-The New York Giants opened at 20-1 to win Super Bowl XLVIII, and fell as low as 100-1 heading into Week 14 with a 6-6 record.
-The Super Bowl futures market is open all year long, so make your Super Bowl futures pick now!
+The Seattle Seahawks were at 9/1 to win Super Bowl XLVIII after the 2013 NFL Draft but those who believed in them early got a hefty reward.
+The Super Bowl betting futures market is open all year long, so make your Super Bowl futures pick now!